- General iRIS Access Notes

 iRIS is the UCSF IRB’s online submission and review system.
 The current version of iRIS is compatible with all browsers and Windows, Mac and Linux operating systems.
 See the FAQs for more info.

 You must have a MyAccess account to access iRIS.
-No other special permissions are needed.
+You must be an employee of UCSF or it's affiliated institutions, or a UCSC researcher applying for UCSF GESCR review to access iRIS.
 Follow the instructions below if you do not have a MyAccess account and/or a UCSF ID.

 Getting an iRIS Account: Individuals with a UCSF ID